jeandrek/do-it/README.md

 ## Why?
 Because I want to learn about code generation.

-### Should I use do-it for my serious real-world program?
+### Should I use do-it for my serious real-world program?/Should I learn do-it as my first programming language?
 I would advise against it&hellip;

 ## Limitations